Heart And Circulatory System (Part-II)

 Correct Answer: (a) Sphygmomanometer

+A sphygmomanometer is the medical instrument used to measure blood pressure.
 There are two levels of blood pressure in the arteries.
 The first is called systolic pressure and the second is called diastolic pressure.
 Normally, the systolic pressure in human arteries is 120 mm Hg and the diastolic pressure is 80 mm Hg.
-It is measured by the Sphygmomanometer instrument.

 Correct Answer: (b) Sphygmomanometer

+A sphygmomanometer is the medical instrument used to measure blood pressure.
 There are two levels of blood pressure in the arteries.
 The first is called systolic pressure and the second is called diastolic pressure.
 Normally, the systolic pressure in human arteries is 120 mm Hg and the diastolic pressure is 80 mm Hg.
-It is measured by the Sphygmomanometer instrument.